filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 Pass the `--enable-ladspa` option to the configure script.
 Provide an ability to use LADSPA (Linux Audio Developer's Simple Plugin API) based plugins to apply audio filters and audio signal processing effects.

 This flag should normally be disabled, unless there is a need to use LADSPA plugins.

+### lcms
+Pass the `--enable-lcms2` option to the configure script.
+Enable support for ICC (International Color Consortium) profiles using the `lcms2` library.
+This ensures that color profiles are properly respected in various image and video formats to provide better color reproduction accuracy for the output format.

+It is safe to disable this flag if there is no need to deal with ICC profiles when transcoding.

 ### libaom
 Only works when the `encode` flag is enabled.
 Pass the `--enable-libaom` option to the configure script.
 Use the `libaom` library - an AOMedia video encoder for the AV1 video codec. `libaom` can save about 30% bitrate compared to VP9 and H.265 / HEVC, and about 50% over H.264, while retaining the same visual quality.